open-energy-transition/Awesome-Electricity-Demand/docs/DOCUMENTATION.md

 ## 🎯 Repository Objectives

-- Consolidate electricity demand datasets from multiple national and regional sources.
+- Serve as a curated list of websites and platforms that provide hourly or sub-hourly electricity demand data from various national and regional sources.
-- Ensure standardization across datasets for improved interoperability and analysis.
+- Include essential metadata for each data source such as:
+  - Time range of data availability
+  - Licensing and usage terms
-- Promote open and verifiable access to energy data for researchers, analysts, and policymakers.
+- Facilitate discoverability and transparency for researchers, analysts, and policymakers by promoting open and verifiable access to electricity demand data.

+This repository is limited to hosting links and metadata only.
+To access the code for downloading, extracting, and processing the data, please refer to our companion repository: [`electric-demand-data`](https://github.com/open-energy-transition/electric-demand-data).

 ---